jakubsokal/CS4084-Group11/README.md

    - Change the date
    - Change the time
    - Change the duration
-   - Change the seat location
+   - Change the seat
 4. Verify that:
-   - You can't edit bookings less than 1 hour before start time
+   - You can't edit bookings less than 1 hour before schedule time
    - You can't create overlapping bookings
    - Changes are saved correctly
    - You receive a notification about the edit